TO TOP

 Content

-Current topics of urban and regional development and their governance in both metropolitan regions will be jointly developed, prepared and discussed in preparatory seminars and then explored in greater depth during the subsequent summer schools on site.
-There will be opportunities for this in the form of lectures, discussion rounds, expert talks, themed routes and field work on site.
-A high degree of initiative, teamwork and self-organisation are important prerequisites for participation.
-The Ruhr Summer School, the Tokyo Summer School and the Vienna Summer School will be organised under the common theme of ‘Imagine and Design the Future - Together’, thus taking up the motto of our partner university Tsukuba.
-The aim is to analyse transformation processes and their governance in urban transformation spaces at different scales, from individual projects to neighbourhoods and regions, with a special focus on the interdependencies and development paths, the actors, strategies, concepts and instruments of a ‘governance of transformation’.
-The aim is to look at future designs and future projects and critically reflect on their contributions to shaping sustainable and resilient urban futures using the opportunities offered by digitalisation.
+Current topics relating to urban and regional development and governance in both metropolitan regions will be jointly developed, prepared, and discussed in preparatory seminars and then explored in greater depth during the subsequent summer schools on site.
+Opportunities for this will be provided in the form of lectures, discussion panels, expert talks, themed tours, and field work on site.
+A high degree of initiative, teamwork, and self-organization are important prerequisites for participation.
+The Summer Schools Ruhr, the Summer School Tokyo, and the Summer School Vienna will be based on the New Leipzig Charter under the common theme of “Creating Just, Green, and Productive Metropolitan Futures, Together.”
+The focus will be on analyzing transformation processes and their governance in urban transformation areas of varying scales, from individual projects to neighborhoods to regions, with a particular focus on the interdependencies and development paths, actors, strategies, concepts, and instruments of “governance of transformation.”
+The aim is to examine future concepts and projects and critically reflect on their contributions to shaping sustainable and resilient urban futures by exploiting the opportunities offered by digitalization.

 Organization